rgorrison/portfolio/Figures/Running Correlations.md

 ![Running correlations and AMO](/assets/running_correlation.png)

-This graph contains three layers of information:

-  1) Running correlations for smoothed indices (&)
-  2) the amo index, where the positive
+## Graph purpose

+This graph contains three layers of information meant to identify which variables are most closely correlated to stable oxygen isotope variability ($\delta^{18}O_{p}$) and possible contributions to those relationships.
+Confidence levels are indicated for the 95%-significance level (dashed lines) and 99%-significance level (dotted lines).The layers can be discretized as follows:

+  1) Running correlations for smoothed indices related to or impacting monsoon activity (where $\omega_{500}$ represents vertical motion in the atmosphere; $\delta^{18}O_{p}$ represnts stable oxygen isotopes in precipitation; N3.4 is an index of El Niño variability; and P is precipitation).
+  2) The index of Atlantic Multidecadal Variability (AMO) is plotted to illustrate that during the positive phase of the AMO, the N3.4 correlation with $\delta^{18}O_{p}$ dips below significant levels, indicating a decoupling of that relationship.
-  3) Red and blue indicating psotivie and negative
+  3) Red and blue shading highlight positive and negative phases of the Interdecadal Pacific Oscillation, respectively.

 Below are selections of Python code for key analysis and plotting aspects of this project.